-In this appendix, we discuss singularities of generic spectral curves, along with ramification.
-Since we may work over positive characteristics, it needs a little bit more work to use Jacobian criterion.
+In this appendix, we discuss singularities of generic spectral curves, along with ramifications.
+Since we may work over positive characteristics, a little bit more work is needed to use the Jacobian criterion.
 We assume $D=x$ and if $\text{char}(k)=2$, rank $r\geq 3$.

-\begin{lemma} For a generic choice of $a\in \mathcal{H}_{P}$, the corresponding spectral curve $X_{a}$ is integral, totally ramified over $x$, and smooth elsewhere. \end{lemma} \bproof Since being integral is an open condition, similar as in \cite[Remark 3.1]{BNR}, we only need to show there exist $ a\in\mathcal{H}_P$, such that $X_{a}$ is integral.
+\begin{lemma} For a generic choice of $a\in \mathcal{H}_{P}$, the corresponding spectral curve $X_{a}$ is integral, totally ramified over $x$, and smooth elsewhere. \end{lemma} \bproof Since being integral is an open condition, similar as in \cite[Remark 3.1]{BNR}, we only need to show there exists $ a\in\mathcal{H}_P$, such that $X_{a}$ is integral.